alexanderbatch/directory_tree/README.md

 ### Optional Arguments
 - `-o` or `--output_file`: Specify a file to write the output to.
+- `-i` or `--ignore_list`: Specify a list of directories or files to ignore in the output.
 - `-l` or `--follow_symlinks`: Enable following symbolic links.
 - `-s` or `--safe_mode`: Enable safe mode to restrict following symbolic links.